AkpaS/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is not an empty file
+This file shows the absolute path name of the current working directory
-- Typing this so I don't lose my files
+- This can also be done using <pwd/>